-In general, there are three types of ARMs: 5/1, 7/1, and 10/1.
-For example, a 5/1 ARM has an introductory interest rate that is fixed for the first five years of the loan; after that, the interest rate may change each year.
-The same applies to a 7/1 ARM (which has a fixed rate for the first seven years) and a 10/1ARM (which has a fixed rate for the first 10 years).
+In general, there are three types of ARMs: 5-year, 7-year, 10-year, and 15-year.
+For example, a 5-year ARM has an introductory interest rate that is fixed for the first five years of the loan; after that, the interest rate may change as frequently as every six months.
+The same applies to a 7-year ARM (which has a fixed rate for the first seven years), a 10/1ARM (which has a fixed rate for the first 10 years), and 15-year ARM (which has a fixed rate for the first fifteen years).
 Most ARMs have a 30-year amortization, which means the homebuyer pays off the loan over the course of 30 years.

 Who determines the amount by which the interest rate increases or decreases?

 ARM rates are tied to an index, which are interest rates that are influenced by markets and published by a neutral organization.
-There are three common indexes: one-year Treasury bill, 11th District cost of funds index (COFI), and London Interbank Offered Rate (Libor).
-Using your mortgage loan’s appropriate index, your lender will add the index number to a certain amount of percentage points, called the margin (this is an amount you agree to when you close the loan).*
+There are two common indexes: Secured Overnight Financing Rate (SOFR) and the Constant Maturity Treasury (CMT).
+Using your mortgage loan’s appropriate index, your lender will add the index number to a certain amount of percentage points, called the margin.

-So, for instance, if the index is 1.5% and your margin is 3 percentage points, your interest rate would be a total of 4.5%.
-The following year, if the index increases to 1.75%, your interest rate would increase to 4.75%.
-While the index may change year by year, the margin will remain the same.
+So, for instance, if the index value is 1.5% and margin is 3%s, their interest rate would be a total of 4.5%.
+The following year, if the index value increases to 1.75%, the interest rate would increase to 4.75%.
+While the index value may change, the margin will remain the same.

-ARMs also come with caps, which vary from loan to loan.
-This means that your interest rate can only rise to a certain amount (not exponentially), which helps protect you from drastic rate increases.
+ARMs also come with adjustment period and life of loan caps, which vary from loan to loan.
+This means that the homebuyer’s interest rate can only rise to a certain amount (not exponentially), which helps protect the homebuyer from drastic rate increases.